lightuponcloud/platonic-ray/README.md

 1. **File Synchronization**

-    DubStack is a server side of team collagoration apps.
+    DubStack is a server side of team collaboration apps.
 There are Windows, Android and IOS apps.
     Windows app synchronizes files in background and allows file **lock**/**unlock**, **delete**/**undelete**, **copy**/**move**, differential sync and **automated conflict resolution**.